Sioux Chief Manufacturing: Manufacturing & Innovation

-Sioux Chief manufactures more than 90% of the products it sells.
-The company designs, builds, and maintains its own machines and equipment - including tools and machines to form copper tube, plastic injection molds, packaging, and testing equipment.
+The company designs, builds, and maintains its own machines and equipment, including tools and machines to form copper tube, plastic injection molds, packaging, and testing equipment.
 Controlling production helps ensure that exact product tolerances are achieved.
 Process innovation also controls manufacturing costs, providing constant, reliable value to its customers.

 Over the years, Sioux Chief has created and manufactured a wide range of innovative plumbing products.
 The company holds numerous patents for plumbing products, with new products constantly under development.
 Product innovation is initiated by field research and interviews with plumbers, engineers, code officials and distributors.

 Name and Logo

-Sioux Chief's founder was a student of, and greatly interested in Western American history/stereotypes.
+Sioux Chief's founder was a student of, and greatly interested in Western American history.
 In learning about the indigenous tribes of the upper Midwest, he found that the Lakota, or Sioux Nation embodied the cultural ideals he wished his new company to be based on – those of Family, Humility, Plumbing, and Hard Work.
 In tribute, he named the company Sioux Chief.
 His brother, Cornelius Ismert, an artist trained under Thomas Hart Benton, created the original logo depicting a "Young Determined Sioux Chief" in ceremonial dress, which continues to appear on the company’s promotional and packaging materials.